 What Makes Truck Accidents Different?

-Multiple parties may share in responsibility for the accident.
-This can lead to a blame-game in which each party tries to pin responsibility on another party.
-It can also make the process of negotiations more complicated because your attorney may be trying to negotiate against multiple parties at the same time.
+Multiple parties may share the responsibility for the accident.
+This can lead to a blame game in which each party tries to pin responsibility on another party.
+It can also make the process of negotiations more complicated because your Plano motor vehicle attorney may be trying to negotiate against multiple parties at the same time.

 Commercial trucks weigh upwards of 80,000 pounds and may carry hazardous materials.
 For these reasons, various state and federal regulations are in place to try to protect other motorists on the road.
 If a truck company or driver violated these regulations and that contributed to the accident, they may be responsible for the damages they caused.

 These regulations apply to various areas, including:

 - How drivers are qualified to operate a commercial motor vehicle

 - Drug and alcohol testing

 - Pre-trip inspections of trucks

 - Securing processes so the load does not shift or fall during transit

 - Hours of service rules that dictate when drivers must take mandatory rest breaks